sefinek24/Sefinek-Blocklist-Collection/docs/tutorials/How to install Unbound for Pi-hole.md

 ## » Step 7: Final tests
 It's vital to ensure that everything is operating flawlessly.
-You can verify the functionality of your ad blocker by visiting https://d3ward.github.io/toolz/adblock.html.
+You can verify the functionality of your DNS resolver by visiting https://d3ward.github.io/toolz/adblock.html.
 This tool helps test the effectiveness of your ad-blocking setup.

 ### 🎉 You have successfully installed Unbound for Pi-hole!